24f3004310/tds-bootcamp/Day-2.md

 - [x] I know the difference between `export VAR=value` (available to child processes) and just `VAR=value` (shell-local)

 --- After Day-2 ---
-I learned exit codes as well, apart from the checklist.
+I learned about exit codes as well, apart from the checklist.
 ---

 --- Feedback (Suggestions for the TDS Team) ---